 Most people who have a fall don’t suffer a serious injury, but they can cause fractures and broken bones.
 In the UK, falls are the most common cause of injury-related deaths in the over 75s.
 But even a mild tumble can lead to a loss of confidence and independence.

 Why do falls happen?

 A significant number of falls in older people occur during ‘transfers’.
 This is the term a healthcare professional, such as an occupational therapist, uses to describe the act of moving (or attempting to move) from one position to another.
-For example, going from:

-- sitting to standing, such as getting out of a chair or bed
+- Sitting to standing, such as getting out of a chair or bed.

-- standing to sitting, such as lowering down on to a chair or bed
+- Standing to sitting, such as lowering down on to a chair or bed.

-- sitting to another sitting position, such as moving from a toilet to a wheelchair, or vice versa.
+- Sitting to another sitting position, such as moving from a toilet to a wheelchair, or vice versa.